 I hate hypocrisy.
 Always have.
 Growing up I noted hypocrisy in school, politics, social leaders, everywhere.
 In Church, not so much.
 I could easily see no one was getting rich or famous off of Church service.
 In fact quite the opposite.
-Sacrifice for love or for principle indicated to me a true sincerity, the opposite of hypocrisy.
-So that’s where I wanted to be too.
-Still do.
+Sacrifice for love or for principle indicates to me a true sincerity — the opposite of hypocrisy.
+So that’s where I wanted to be and still do.

 My belief in the doctrines of the Church called “The Gospel” began by observing, contrasting, and comparing.
 Pretty simple.
 I was happy to be baptized.
 I had answers to the basic questions of life and I found that satisfying.
-My gospel knowledge made me feel special, not different.
+My family and my gospel knowledge made me feel special, not different.

-My Determination is to be Persistent in following God.
-He can go His way and I’ll go mine.
-It will be the same way.
+My determination is to be persistent in following God.
+He can go His way and I’ll go mine — and it will be the same way.

 The doctrines of the “restored Gospel” are glorious to comprehend and I love God and His precepts with all my heart.
-They are to be found completely intact only within the Church of Jesus Christ of Latter-day Saints.
+They are to be found complete and intact only within the Church of Jesus Christ of Latter-day Saints.